Tonetfal/UE5FSM/Docs/Labels.md

 ### Internal switch

-Since the states have different events upon certain actions (Begin, End, Push, Pop etc) we can switch the label right upon that, and it'll make us to ignore the label the client might've specified.
+Since the states have different events upon certain actions (Begin, End, Push, Pop etc) it's possible to switch the label right upon that, and it'll make us to ignore the label the client might've specified.
 At the moment of OnActivated (the same applies to Begin, Push, and Resume) the label the client has specified will be already assigned to us in UMachineState::ActiveLabel, and we're going to override it with our own label.
 It's not the best choice, but sometimes it might be handy.